shiba44/rec0bot-plugin-heart/README.md

 # Hearthul Forwarder for REC0-Bot

 ## What is this?
-A Rec0-bot plugin forward everyone's "ハート (heart) ……".
+A Rec0-bot plugin forward everyone's "heart ……".

 ## How to build
 Run `npm i && npm run build` to build.